MrTortoise/MrTortoise.github.io/_posts/2017-03-26-Infrastructure-And-Deployment-Pipeline.md

 4. Need to be able continually evaluate and change live deployment configuration.
 5. Needs to have a controlled monthly cost.
 6. Need good logging for evidence based deployment decisions.
+7. When all goes wrong need to be able to revert to earlier version ASAP.

 ## Pie In Sky Goals